 - About Anneliese Palmer | Afro Flower Studio

 Afro Flower, Anneliese Palmer Welcome to my studio!
-My name is Anneliese (Ah-Nah-Lisa) Palmer, and I believe there is a story to be found everywhere.
-My pronouns are she/her, and I am a Black and Queer visual artist based in sunny Florida, but my creativity roams.
-I focus on imaginative storytelling through illustrations, writing, animations, and soon-to-be watercolors.
-Although I have an Associate’s degree in fashion design–which helps me understand trends and how the evolving markets work, I’ve always had a love for animation ever since I saw my first clay animation as a kid.
-I lost the only video copy of my first claymation short film: two human-ish shaped blobs, moving into their beautiful recycled goldfish box house.
-Although my skill set and interests have turned towards 2D animation, claymation will always be my first love.
+Welcome to my studio!
+My name is Anneliese Palmer, my pronouns are She/Her, and I believe there is a story everywhere.
+I am a Black and Queer visual artist and independent 2D animator based in sunny Florida, but my creativity tends to roam around.
+I focus on bold and colorful storytelling through illustrations, poems, 2D and watercolor animation.
+Although I have an Associate’s degree in fashion design–which helps me understand how trends and markets work, I’ve always loved animation and motion design since I was a kid playing around with claymation.
+I lost the single video copy of my first (and only) claymation short film: two human-ish shaped blobs moving into their beautiful recycled goldfish box house.
+Even though my skill set and interests have turned towards 2D animation, claymation will always have a special place in my heart.
 I’m glad you’ve found me and my little art corner on the internet.
-Check out my portfolio and explore my website, or contact me below!
+Feel free to explore my website, or contact me at firstname.lastname@example.org!

 - Animations | Afro Flower Studio

 Animation Portfolio I've always loved animation.
 Here are my personal projects as I advance my skill set.